How to Get From Fiumicino Airport to Rome

 The Leonardo Express is the direct train that serves the Fiumicino to Rome route.
 The train leaves every thirty minutes or so, and takes about thirty minutes to get from the airport to the central station in Rome.
 The Express costs 14 euros per person and leaves from platform 24.
 Make sure you get your ticket stamped in the yellow validation machine before using it.
 We took the Express once and while it was fine you will need to plan on how to get from the Roma Termini train station to where you are staying.
 This can add to the cost and will certainly take more time.

 If you happen to be taking the train to another part of Italy then the Leonardo Express makes sense as you can simply transfer to another train at the Termini station in Rome.
 Please note that to travel to other parts of Italy by train you cannot get there from the station at Fiumicino.
 You will need to get to the Termini train station in Rome for this.

 - Roma Termini - Leonardo Da Vinci Airport connection in just 32 minutes with Leonardo express!!!

 With departures every 30 minutes, the Leonardo Express connects Roma Termini station and Fiumicino airport every day in just 31 minutes and without intermediate stops.

 FM1 Regional train

 The FM1 metropolitan train (also known as the FR1) is a cheaper train option than the Leonardo Express.
 If you are staying in the Ostiense or Trastevere areas of Rome then this is the train for you.
 Keep in mind that this train does not go to the main Termini Train station in Rome, so if that is your destination you are better off with the Leonardo Express.
-The trains leave every fifteen minutes on weekdays and every thirty minutes on Sundays and Holidays and cost 8 euro per person.
+The trains leave every fifteen minutes on weekdays and every thirty minutes on Sundays and Holidays and the cost is 11 euros per person.

 - Airport Connections | ItaliaRail - Italy Train Ticket and Rail Pass Experts